Savvythelegend/PGDocs/docs/recovery.md

 restore a cluster to any specific moment, from the earliest available backup to the latest archived WAL file.

-!!!
-Important
+:::important
 A valid WAL archive is required to perform PITR.

 In CloudNativePG, recovery is **not performed in-place** on an existing cluster.
 Instead, it is used to **bootstrap a new cluster** from a physical backup.

-!!!
-Note
+:::note
-    For more details on configuring the `bootstrap` stanza, refer to [Bootstrap](bootstrap.md).
+For more details on configuring the `bootstrap` stanza, refer to
+    [Bootstrap](bootstrap.md).

 The `recovery` bootstrap mode allows you to initialize a cluster from a